zhaohuabing/hugo_blog/content/post/2024-09-22-Introducing Envoy Gateway's Gateway API Extensions-en.md

 ## ClientTrafficPolicy: Managing Traffic Between Clients and Envoy

-ClientTrafficPolicy is a Policy Attachment resource in Envoy Gateway designed to control traffic between the client and Envoy.
-The diagram below illustrates how ClientTrafficPolicy operates:
+ClientTrafficPolicy is a Policy Attachment resource in Envoy Gateway designed to configure traffic between the client and Envoy.
+The diagram below illustrates how ClientTrafficPolicy works:
 ![](/img/2024-08-31-introducing-envoy-gateways-gateway-api-extensions/2.png)
 <center> How ClientTrafficPolicy Works</center>